Berlusconism: Political positions

 A feature of Berlusconi's leadership tactics was to use the party as a means to gain power (with the party described as a "light party" because of its lack of a complex internal structure).
 This is decidedly comparable to the political tactics used by Charles de Gaulle in France.
 Another feature of great importance is the emphasis on a "liberal revolution", publicised and summarised by the "Contract with the Italians" of 2001.
-A strong reformism was added to these pillars, principally of the form of the Italian state and the constitution" in favour of moving from a parliamentary system to a semi-presidential system, a higher election threshold, the abolition of the Senate, the halving in size of the Chamber of Deputies, the abolition of the provinces and the reform of the judiciary, with separation of the careers between magistrates and magistrates's civil responsibility, by Berlusconi considered impartial.
+A strong reformism was added to these pillars, principally of the form of the Italian state and the constitution in favour of moving from a parliamentary system to a semi-presidential system, a higher election threshold, the abolition of the Senate, the halving in size of the Chamber of Deputies, the abolition of the provinces and the reform of the judiciary, with separation of the careers between magistrates and magistrates's civil responsibility, by Berlusconi considered impartial.
 Berlusconi declared himself to be persecuted by the judiciary, having undergone 34 processes, accusing them of being manipulated by the political left and comparing himself to Enzo Tortora as a victim of a miscarriage of justice.
 More recently, Berlusconi declared himself in favour of civil unions.

+During his long-time tenure, many critics claimed that a new kind of cult of personality was in place, favored by Berlusconi's three national television networks and newspapers.
+Moreover, the hymn of Berlusconi's movements was Meno male che Silvio c'è, literally "Thank goodness for Silvio".
+In addition to that, Berlusconi often described himself as the Jesus Christ of Italian politics.
+These attitudes were seen by public opinion as clear examples of the new political style that Berlusconi brought into Italy, focused on the leader's charisma, cult of personality and media domination.